 WildlandsStudies_Website_Select-38.png

-We’re inspired by wildlife and wildlands.
+We are inspired by wildlife and wildlands.

 Belize teacher and students DSCN0424.jpg

-Our programs are intellectually and academically rigorous.
+We are academically rigorous.

 WildlandsStudies_Website_Select-38.png